DobleA74/DobleA74/README.md

 - 👋 Hi, I’m @DobleA74
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning Node JS, HTML, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web design
-- 📫 How to reach me ...
+- 📫 How to reach me andresandriani@gmail.com

 <!---
 DobleA74/DobleA74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.